November 28, 2017

 University of Massachusetts Amherst

-This work was supported by the US Department of Energy, Office of Biological and Environmental Research, Terrestrial Ecosystem Program (Award Number DE-FG02-13ER65542), and Subsurface Biogeochemistry Program (Award Number DE-SC0016544).
-A portion of this research was performed using EMSL, a DOE Office of Science User Facility sponsored by the Office of Biological and Environmental Research and located at Pacific Northwest National Laboratory.
+This work was supported by the Terrestrial Ecosystem program (Award Number DE-FG02-13ER65542) and Subsurface Biogeochemistry Research program (Award Number DE-SC0016544) of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science.
+A portion of this research was performed using the Environmental Molecular Sciences Laboratory (EMSL), a DOE Office of Science user facility sponsored by BER and located at Pacific Northwest National Laboratory.

 Phys.org: Disrupting sensitive soils could make climate change worse, researchers find